nirmata/custom-scripts/mongodb-cleanup/README.md

 Proper permissions to access the specified health_check_script nadm_directory and backup_directory.

-First create one empty dir on the machine
+First create one empty dir on the machine which can be use as backup_directory.

 ```
 mkdir backup_db